-In present-day global economics, logistics plays a key role in facilitating trade.
-Also, by extension, ensuring the success of business operations.
-Logistics managers have seen increasing challenges to create and keep efficient and effective logistics and supply chain methods.
+In present-day global economics, logistics management plays a crucial role in facilitating trade and ensuring the success of your business operations.
+Due to COVID-19, logistics managers saw increasing challenges in creating and maintaining efficient and effective logistics and supply chain methods.

 1. Customer Service

-Logistics management is all about providing the right product in the right quantity to the right place at the right time.
-Customers want full transparency into where their delivery is at all times.
-In this day and age, the location of a customer’s shipment is as interconnected as your social network.
-In fact, as customer expectations have increased, their willingness to pay for fast shipping has decreased, with just about 64 percent of consumers unwilling to pay anything extra for less than two-day shipping.
+Logistics management is about providing the right product in the right quantity to the right place at the right time.
+One of the significant challenges in the logistics industry is that customers want full transparency into where their delivery is at every point in transit.
+A customer’s shipment location is currently as interconnected as your social network.
+As customer expectations have increased, their willingness to pay for fast shipping has decreased, with about 64 percent of consumers unwilling to pay anything extra for less than two-day shipping.

 2. Transportation Cost Control

-One of the highest costs contributing to the ‘cutting transportation cost’ concern is fuel prices.
-Higher fuel prices are likely to increase transportation costs for U.S. shippers this year by pushing up fuel surcharges.
-Additionally, rising U.S. diesel fuel prices are escalating surcharges added to freight rates, which is reversing a two-year trend that cut into the revenue and earnings of truckers as fuel prices plummeted.
+Another significant logistics challenge for logistics managers is controlling costs in your transportation budget.
+Fuel prices are among the highest, contributing factors to transportation budget concerns.
+This year, higher fuel prices will likely increase transportation costs for U.S. shippers by pushing fuel surcharges.
+Additionally, rising U.S. diesel fuel prices are fuel surcharges added to freight rates, reversing a two-year trend that cut into the revenue and earnings of truckers as fuel prices plummeted.

 3. Planning & Risk Management

-In order to stay as efficient and effective as possible, periodic assessments and redesigns of each business sector are necessary.
-These adjustments are put in place in response to changes in the market, such as new product launches, global sourcing, credit availability and the protection of intellectual property.
-Managers must identify and quantify these risks in order to control and moderate them.
+To stay as efficient and effective as possible, periodic assessments and optimizations of each business sector are necessary.
+The adjustments are put in place in response to changes in the market, such as new product launches, global sourcing, credit availability, and the protection of intellectual property.
+Managers must identify and quantify these risks to control and moderate them.